Anik-T27/DATA-ANALYTICS-USING-SQL/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+## 🌟 About Me

+Hi there!
+I'm **Aniket Tripathi**.
+I'm an aspiring Data Engineer with hands-on experience in building scalable data pipelines, automating workflows, and driving insights using big data technologies and BI tools.
+Strong analytical skills and a passion for optimizing data-driven decision-making.

+Let's stay in touch!
+Feel free to connect with me on the following platforms: www.linkedin.com/in/aniket-tripathi-867638136